OpenAF/nattrmon-docs/index.md

 oaf -f nattrmon.js
 ````

-Alternatevily you can create a start script be executing:
+Alternatively you can create a start script be executing:

 ````bash
 opack script nattrmon
 ````

+## Get the latest and previous releases

+All latest and previous releases can be checked in [GitHub nAttrMon releases](https://github.com/OpenAF/nAttrMon/releases).

 # Source